Craven County expands vaccinations to people 18 and up

 HARLOWE, N.C.
-(WNCT) — Craven County is changing its requirements to get the COVID shot.
+(WNCT) — Craven County is changing its requirements to get the COVID-19 shot.

 You don’t have to be elderly, a medical worker, or even a teacher.
 Anyone 18 or older can get the vaccine.